geraudmathe/Locomotive-fundamentals/README.md

 If you recognize yourself in on of the case listed above, you should use Locomotive.

+///

+From a "business" point of view, Locomotive have several benefits to sell :

+- Front-end editing of static texts, using Aloha editor
+- Hosting on Heroku / AWS very cheap, almost free
+- Finally, a great looking backoffice !

 ### Philosophy behind the CMS <a name="foreword_3"></a>

 TODO: demander à Didier de l'expliquer ?